dukaev/ipv4-ipv6-proxy/README.md

 This script for install and auto configure http proxy.

 Script works on Centos 7
-and can generete uniq ip6's for \64 sub.
+and can generate unique ip6's for \64 sub.

 ## Installation
 ![screen](screen.png)